Battle of Glendale Quick Facts

 Trees that the Federals had felled across the Charles City Road stymied Huger’s advance.
 In what facetiously became known as the Battle of the Axes, Huger wasted hours having his men blaze a new road through the adjacent forest and failed to strike the Union center as planned.

 The assault went well initially.
-The Rebels punctured the Union line and drove the Bluecoats back to the edge of Frayser’s Farm with a strike that featured fierce hand-to-hand combat.
+The Confederates punctured the Union line and drove the Bluecoats back to the edge of Frayser’s Farm with a strike that featured fierce hand-to-hand combat.
 Without support from Jackson and Huger, however, the attack petered out.
-Reinforcements plugged the gap in the Yankee line and prevented the Confederates from capturing the intersection.
+Reinforcements plugged the gap in the Union line and prevented the Confederates from capturing the intersection.
 The Federals still held their line of retreat.

 Meanwhile, at the southern end of the line, Holmes made no progress.
 Fitz John Porter’s division, supported by Union gunboats on the James River, thwarted a Confederate assault against the federal left.
 After the first repulse, Holmes chose not to try again.